-To encourage the development of domestic oil and gas production, The U.S. Tax Code provides numerous tax incentives.
-Most notably, investors can write off up 85% of their investment in the first year.
-Restrictions may apply.
+To encourage the development of domestic oil and gas production, U.S. Tax Code provides numerous substantial tax deductible expenses.

 Small Producer Tax Exemptions:

 A small producer’s tax exemption known as the “Percentage Depletion Allowance” allows for 15% of the Gross Income from oil and gas producing wells to be tax-free.
 Enacted by the 1990 Tax Act, this exemption was specifically designed to encourage participation in oil and gas drilling.
 This tax benefit is limited solely to small companies and investors.
 Entities or individuals that own more than 1,000 barrels of oil per day, or 6 million cubic feet of gas per day, are excluded.